lightblue-platform/lightblue-docs-specs/backend_specifications/rdbms/metadata_notes.md

     * if not specified and `table` is not defined at root of schema metadata persistance must fail
 * `column` - the column in the table
     * if not specified the column is assumed to be the metadata field name
-* `writeFilter` - a function applied when writing data, takes one argument `?`
-    * for example: `"writeFilter": "to_upper(?)"`
-    * default value is '?'
-* `readFilter` - a function applied when reading data, takes one argument `?`
-    * for example: `"readFilter": "to_char(?, 'YYYYMMDD')"`
-    * default value is '?'

-The '?' denotes a bind value; the actual value of the field will replace '?' when statements are executed.
-Because of this, all read/write filters must contain exactly one '?'.

 Example:
 ```json